Mauritians of Indian origin: Indian influence

 Indo-Mauritians have influenced Mauritian culture, dominating the economic, public sector and political faces of the island.
 Mauritian politics have been historically dominated by the Indo-Mauritian community due to their majority as a whole on the electoral platform.
-All presidents except Karl Offmann and all prime ministers except for Paul Berenger have been members of the community.
-Most Hindu celebrations are public holidays.
-Indian influence is felt in religion, cuisine and arts.
-Indian influence is also felt on music wherein the island has its own groups of Bhojpuri and Tamil bands.
-Indian films are also widely popular.
+All presidents except Karl Offmann and all prime ministers except for Paul Berenger have been members of this community.
+Five Hindu festivals are public holidays.
+Indian influence is not only felt in religions, cuisines and arts but also in the local music of the island where it has its own groups of Bhojpuri and Tamil bands.
+Indian films from Bollywood in Hindi and Kollywood in Tamil are also widely popular.